-See a list of all eight our Echo videos to the right --->
+See a list of all eight our Echo videos listed elsewhere on this page.

 A Universal String Trimmer Strap very quickly became essential.
-The trimmer only weighs 12 pounds, but even 12 pounds is much easier to carry when you are hanging it from a shoulder strap.
-For a few bucks more, you can get a padded shoulder strap..
-Below are 3 links to straps, one for a plain strap and two for the same padded strap, just choose the better deal.
-You need to be at least 5'7" to fit the padded strap model.
-The plain universal one fits any height person.
+Having a shoulder strap makes the trimmer much lighter.
+The trimmer only weighs 12 pounds, but even 12 pounds is much easier to carry when you use a shoulder strap.
+For a few bucks more, you can get a padded shoulder strap.

 The Echo SRM-225 trimmer is powerful and it can throw stuff around at a high velocity.
 If the line happens to hit a rock or chops up thick stems they can fly out and whack you.
 Kind of like if someone was shooting rubber bands around.
 This isn't like a wimpy electric trimmer…it's the difference between Bruce Banner and the Hulk.
 There are bigger ones, but this one seems like the perfect balance of power and weight.